Keaton Sutherland: Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 Sutherland signed with the Cincinnati Bengals as an undrafted free agent on April 27, 2019.
-He was waived at the end of training camp but was re-signed to the team's practice squad on September 1, 2019.
-He was promoted to the active roster on September 17, 2019 and made his NFL debut on September 22, against the Buffalo Bills.
+He was waived at the end of training camp but was re-signed to the team's practice squad on September 1.
+Sutherland was promoted to the active roster on September 17, and made his NFL debut on September 22, against the Buffalo Bills.
 He was waived on September 25.

 Miami Dolphins

 On September 26, 2019, Sutherland was claimed off waivers by the Miami Dolphins.
 On September 5, 2020, Sutherland was waived by the Dolphins.

 Cincinnati Bengals (second stint)

-On September 8, 2020, Sutherland was signed to the Cincinnati Bengals practice squad.
-He was promoted to the active roster on September 28, 2020.
+On September 8, 2020, Sutherland was signed to the Bengals practice squad.
+He was promoted to the active roster on September 28.
 On August 31, 2021, Sutherland was waived by the Bengals and re-signed to the practice squad the next day.

 San Francisco 49ers

 On March 8, 2022, Sutherland signed with the San Francisco 49ers.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was released on September 13, 2022.
+He was waived by the 49ers on August 30, and re-signed to the practice squad the next day.
+Sutherland was released by San Francisco on September 13.